DataS-DHSC/Kantar-calorie-consumption-analysis/README.md

 # Kantar-analysis
-Code for Kantar related metrics
+Code for calculating calorie consumption from Kantar FMCG data